CyberDexa/AiGrowth_Manager/README.md

 ## ✨ Features

-### 🎯 AI Strategy Generation *(Coming Soon)*
+### 🎯 AI Strategy Generation
-Our AI will analyze your business and create a custom 12-week marketing strategy with content pillars, target audiences, and growth tactics tailored to your industry and goals.
+Our AI analyzes your business and creates a custom 12-week marketing strategy with content pillars, target audiences, and growth tactics tailored to your industry and goals.

-**Planned Capabilities:**
+**Key Capabilities:**
 - Industry-specific strategy templates
 - Competitive analysis insights
 - Target audience profiling